Microsoft/IntuneDocs/intune/device-restrictions-ios.md

 - **Explicit iTunes music, podcast, or news content (supervised only)**: Choose **Block** to prevent explicit iTunes music, podcast, or news content. **Not configured** allows the device to access content rated as adult from the store.
 - **Download content from iBook store flagged as 'Erotica'**: Choose **Block** to prevent stops users from downloading media from the iBook store that's tagged as erotica. **Not configured** allows the user to download books with the "Erotica" category.
 - **Viewing corporate documents in unmanaged apps**: **Block** prevents viewing corporate documents in unmanaged apps. **Not configured** allows corporate documents to be viewed in any app.
 For example, you want to prevent users from saving files from the OneDrive app to Dropbox.
 Configure this setting as **Block**.
 After the device receives the policy (for example, after a restart), it no longer allows saving.
-  - **Allow managed apps to write contacts to unmanaged contacts accounts**: When set to **Allow**, users can add or synchronize any person's Outlook contact information, including business and corporate contacts, to the built-in Contacts app on the device.
-When set to **Not configured**, users can't add Outlook contacts to the built-in Contacts app on the device.
+  - **Allow managed apps to write contacts to unmanaged contacts accounts**: When set to **Allow**, managed apps such as the Outlook mobile app can save or sync contacts to the built-in iOS Contacts app.
+When set to  **Not configured**, managed apps are prevented from saving or syncing contact information to the built-in iOS Contacts app on the device. .

     To use this setting, set the **Viewing corporate documents in unmanaged apps** setting to **Block**.

 - **Viewing non-corporate documents in corporate apps**: **Block** prevents viewing non-corporate documents in corporate apps. **Not configured** allows any document to be viewed in corporate managed apps.
-  - **Allow unmanaged apps to read from managed contacts accounts**: When set to **Allow**, users can add any person's iContacts app contact information into Outlook. **Not configured** prevents reading, including removing duplicates, from the built-in Contacts app on the device.
+  - **Allow unmanaged apps to read from managed contacts accounts**: When set to **Allow**, unmanaged apps can read and access contact information from managed apps.
+Note that this setting will not affect the ability of the Outlook mobile app to sync with the built-in Contacts app on iOS.

     To use this setting, set the **Viewing non-corporate documents in corporate apps** setting to **Block**.